Maria Prymachenko

 Maria Oksentiyivna Prymachenko (Марія Оксентіївна Примаченко; – 18 August 1997) was a Ukrainian folk art painter, who worked in the naïve art style.
 A self-taught artist, she worked in painting, embroidery and ceramics.

 In 1966, Prymachenko was awarded the Taras Shevchenko National Prize of Ukraine.
 The United Nations Educational, Scientific and Cultural Organization (UNESCO) declared that 2009 was the year of Prymachenko.
 A street in Kyiv and a minor planet are both named after her.
-Pablo Picasso once said, after visiting a Prymachenko exhibition in Paris, "I bow down before the artistic miracle of this brilliant Ukrainian."
+Pablo Picasso once said, after visiting a Prymachenko exhibition in Paris at the 1937 World's Fair, "I bow down before the artistic miracle of this brilliant Ukrainian."

 Personal life

 Prymachenko was born to a peasant family and spent the majority of her life in the village of Bolotnia, currently in Vyshhorod Raion, Kyiv Oblast, situated only 30 km from Chornobyl.
 She attended school for four years, before contracting polio, leaving her with a physical impairment, which impacted her life and art.
 She described her first artistic experiments in later life: "Once, as a young girl, I was tending a gaggle of geese.
 When I got with them to a sandy beach, on the bank of the river, after crossing a field dotted with wild flowers, I began to draw real and imaginary flowers with a stick on the sand… Later, I decided to paint the walls of my house using natural pigments.
 After that I've never stopped drawing and painting."

 During childhood, Prymachenko's mother taught her embroidery, and by the late 1920s or early 1930s she was a member of the Ivankiv Co-operative Embroidery Association.
 Her talent was recognised by the artist Tetiana Floru, who invited Prymachenko to work at the Central Experimental Workshop of the Kyiv Museum of Ukrainian Art in 1935.

 In Kyiv, Prymachenko underwent two operations, which enabled her to stand unaided.
 Also, she met her partner, Vasyl Marynchuk, there.
 In March 1941, their son Fedir Prymachenko was born in Kyiv.
 She and Marynchuk did not have time to get married before he went to war; he did not return, dying in Finland.
 Prymachenko's brother was killed by the Nazis.
 She returned to Ivankiv and worked on a collective farm.
 Fedir also became a folk artist and a master of naiveté; he died in 2008.
 Prymachenko's grandsons Petro and Ivan also became artists.